 The latest data on active cases refer to the year 2021, when 54 cases of violation of personality rights, in which media or journalists were sued, were active.
-In those cases, the claims amounted to a total of almost 310 thousand euros.
+In those cases, the

+INDICATOR 1.1 Claims amounted to a total of almost 310 thousand euros.
 Unfortunately, research shows that journalists and the media are the ones who most often sue the competition on this basis.
 There were no verdicts that were disproportionate and to the detriment of the defendant journalists.